22 September 2020

 Do you want to develop software?
 Start with your business needs

-I bet that anyone who worked in an Agile project probably had contact with User Story and describing requirements this way.
+I bet that anyone who worked in an Agile project probably heard of the User Story.
 For those who did not have the opportunity and for the forgetful, I will quote a formula:

 As a < type of user >,